Skip to content

 7. Functions

-Functions are reusable code segments that reduce coding complexity, such as:
+Functions are reusable blocks of code that reduce coding complexity, such as:

 Python